Transcranial Magnetic Stimulation (TMS)

 TMS should not be confused with electroconvulsive therapy, or ECT.
 The two are entirely different and distinct procedures.
 ECT uses electrical stimulation to trigger seizures in the brain.
 TMS uses magnetic energy to stimulate nerve cells.

 Not necessarily.
 TMS can be used on its own – or alongside medications, such as antidepressants.
 Most often, TMS is used in people who cannot tolerate the side effects of certain medications.
 Whether or not you should undergo TMS alone or in conjunction with medication will depend on the condition being treated, type of medication you’re taking, and other factors.
+The most important thing is not to make any sudden changes in your medications without first consulting your provider.

 Side effects of TMS therapy are rare.
 If anything, a small number of people report minor scalp discomfort, tingling, or headaches during the procedure that quickly improve after the treatment session is over.
 If you are uncomfortable, however, your provider can adjust the stimulation level to alleviate any discomfort you may be experiencing.